 The council has eight weeks from receipt of the application to make its decision.
 Once a decision is made whether successful or not the nominee and the property owner will be informed.

-Unsuccessful nominations will be placed on the list of unsuccessful community nominations and will remain there for a term of five years.
+Unsuccessful nominations will be placed on the list of unsuccessful community nominations.

 The nominee and the owner will be advised.